patrickkon/Stargaze/README.md

 This repository is split into 3 main folders:
 - k8s-emulator: constellation generator.
 This is the only directory a user needs to access.
 - dependencies: external github submodules that Stargaze currently uses.
-- hypatia_plus: holds multiple scripts that access the Hypatia submodule to extract network information.
+- hypatia_plus: holds multiple scripts that access our forked Hypatia submodule to extract network information.

 ## Usage:
 Please refer to the README.md in k8s-emulator/